LineageOS/android_hardware_nvidia_arm-trusted-firmware/docs/design/cpu-specific-build-macros.rst

   Cortex-A78AE CPU.
 This needs to be enabled for revisions r0p0 and r0p1.
 This erratum is still open.

+- ``ERRATA_A78_AE_2466780`` : This applies errata 2466780 workaround to
+  Cortex-A78 AE CPU.
+This needs to be enabled for revisions r0p0, r0p1 and r0p2.
+  This erratum is still open.

 - ``ERRATA_A78_AE_2712574`` : This applies erratum 2712574 workaround to
   Cortex-A78AE CPU.
 This erratum affects system configurations that do not use an ARM interconnect IP.
 This needs to be enabled for revisions r0p0, r0p1 and r0p2.
+This erratum is still open.

+- ``ERRATA_A78_AE_3604886`` : This applies erratum 3604886 workaround to
+  Cortex-A78 AE CPU.
+This erratum affects revisions r0p0, r0p1, r0p2 and r0p3.
+  This erratum is still open.

+For Cortex-A78C, the following errata build flags are defined :

+- ``ERRATA_A78_AE_2743093``: This applies errata 2743093 workaround to Cortex-A78 AE
+   CPU.
+This needs to be enabled for revisions r0p0, r0p1 and r0p2.

+- ``ERRATA_A78_AE_2743229`` : This applies errata 2743229 workaround to
+  Cortex-A78 AE CPU.
+This needs to be enabled for revisions <= r0p2.

+- ``ERRATA_A78_AE_2855379`` : This applies errata 2855379 workaround to
+  Cortex-A78 AE CPU.
+This needs to be enabled for revisions <= r0p1.
 This erratum is still open.

 For Cortex-A78C, the following errata build flags are defined :